ntrappe-cmu/CTX/LitReview1.md

 - **Gap papers reveal why existing solutions fail to generalize**: Multiple solution papers claim to improve usability for non-experts, yet gap papers show adoption remains limited. _This suggests the problem lies not in containerization technology itself but in scientific workflow practices.
 Tools providing better Docker interfaces don't address the root cause._
 - **Gap papers articulate unmet needs that define research opportunities**: The most valuable gap papers don't merely list problems—they define solution requirements with precision.

+## Why Container Adoption Low
+- Expertise Barrier
+  - Requiring knowledge across networking, operating systems, cloud computing, and software engineering simultaneously
+  - Improper version control and documentation remain pervasive issues

+- Cost Benefit Analysis
+  - No citation credit, no authorship recognition, no hiring committee asking about reproducibility contribution

+- Abstraction Has Problems
+  - The "easier" tools like Galaxy, Nextflow, and Binder succeed by hiding complexity, but this creates brittleness (specific versins or no extensibility)

+- Even when researchers successfully create reproducible artifacts, they become unsearchable and unfindable after evaluation.
+Artifacts live on GitHub, papers in digital libraries, with no systematic connection between them.
+There's no "Google Scholar for reproducible artifacts."

+- The fundamental issue is that we've treated reproducibility as a technical problem requiring better tools, when it's actually a social/institutional problem requiring different incentive structures, workflows, and support systems.
+Better container technology won't fix broken incentives or intractable domain barriers.